RoboticElephant/coulomb-friction-case-study/README.md

-# Tenaris Case Study
+# Interview Case Study
-This is a case study for Tenaris.
-The purpose isd to output Coulomb friction
+This is a case study for <company>.
+The purpose is to output Coulomb friction

 ## Coulomb Friction
 This is considered a dry friction.
 This simply means that there isn't any lubricant between the two surfaces.